ga-wdi-boston/rails-activerecord-one-to-many/README.md

 * Draw an Entity Relationship Diagram (ERD) to show how foreign keys are used to implement these 1 to many relationships in the DB.
 * Use ActiveRecord `has_many` and `belongs_to` to implement this movie/review relationship.
 * Use the Rails console to create movie reviews.
-* Create seed data to prepopulate a couple of movie reviews.
+* Create seed data to pre-populate a couple of movie reviews.
 * Create a Review's controller that will return a JSON representation of movie reviews.
 * Create a nested resource for movie reviews.